leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: conjunctivitis-symptoms_signs-cornearefractive
 - What are the symptoms and signs of conjunctivitis?
+- What will I feel if I have conjunctivitis
+- Is conjunctivitis contagious?
+- how long does conjunctivitis last
+- Does conjunctivitis cause pain
+- Does conjunctivitis cause dry eyes
+- My conjunctivitis is not better after 2 weeks, what should I do
+- How long will I take to recover from conjunctivitis
 - What happens when I have conjunctivitis?
 - How does conjunctivitis present?
 - How do I know if I have conjunctivitis?